ProlificsPanther/RESTAPI/README.md

 # RestAPI
-Invoke a REST Web Service and  populated  the JSON data into Panther  widgets Switch between branches to access Client/Server and the Web samples.
+Invoke a REST Web Service and  populated  the JSON data into a Panther screen/widgets Switch between branches to access Client/Server and the Web samples.

 ![](REST.png)